cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/04-jecjer.md

 ~~~
 {: .language-cpp}

 We can now use `jer_->correction()` to access the jet's momentum resolution in simulation.
-In the code snippet below you can see the two types of JER application:
+In the code snippet below you can see "scaling" and "smearing" versions of applying the JER scale factors, depending
- * smearing based on the true-vs-reconstructed momentum difference if a generated jet was associated to this `pat::Jet`
- * Gaussian smearing based only on the resolution and scale factor if no good association was found.
+on whether or not this `pat::Jet` had a matched generated jet.
+The random smearing application uses a reproducible seed for the random number generator based on the inherently random azimuthal angle of the jet.

 **Note:** this code snippet is simplified by removing lines for handling uncertainties -- that's coming below!
 ~~~